 - Do your pitch.

-Whilst this is obviously an oversimplified version of most guides these cover the main key points you’ll need to negotiate.
+Whilst this is obviously a simplified version of what you should do, it covers the main key points you’ll need to negotiate.

-Remember negotiating your salary is not only for new jobs, you can use it for a pay rise, so regularly review your position and see if you should negotiate upwards.
+Remember negotiating your salary is not only for new jobs, you can use it for a pay rise, so regularly review your position and see if you should ask.